-For systems with multiple arrays, users should derive annual energy savings for each array separately and sum them to obtain the total annual energy savings.
+For systems with multiple arrays, users should derive annual energy savings for each array separately and sum them to obtain total annual energy savings.

-A screenshot (or other save) of the Results page, displaying both the annual energy production and model inputs, is typically required in PV incentive applications and suffices as documentation of the annual energy savings estimate.
+A screenshot (or other save) of the “Results” page, displaying both the annual energy production and model inputs, is typically required in PV incentive applications and is sufficient documentation for the annual energy savings estimate.

-Example: A commercial customer in McAllen (zip code 78501) installs a 50 kWdc fixed array comprised of standard crystalline Silicon modules on their rooftop with a tilt of 5 degrees and an azimuth of 175 degrees.
+Example: A commercial customer at 1300 W. Houston Avenue, McAllen, TX 78501 installs a 50 kWdc fixed array of standard crystalline silicon modules on their roof with a tilt of 5 degrees and an azimuth of 175 degrees.

 Step 1.
-The user enters the zip code of the proposed PV system in PVWatts® calculator and presses “Go.”
+The user enters the full site address (rather than only the zip code) of the proposed PV system in PVWatts® calculator and presses “Go.”
 See Figure 1.

 Figure 1.
 PVWatts® Input Screen for Step 1